amygdala/code-snippets/ml/cloud_shell_tutorials/cloud-vision-nl-translate/tutorial.md

 `q` is where you'll pass the string to translate.

-Run the following command in Cloud Shell to extract the image text from the previous step and copy it into a new `translation-request.json`, all in one command:
+Run the following command in Cloud Shell to extract the image text from the previous step and update `translation-request.json`, in one command:

 ```bash
 STR=$(jq .responses[0].textAnnotations[0].description ocr-response.json) && STR="${STR//\"}" && sed -i "s|your_text_here|$STR|g" translation-request.json